-Following Budget 2015, and the start of a new financial year, here are the main tax rates and allowances (those which most relate to small business owners) for 2015/16.
+Following Budget 2015, and the start of a new financial year, here are the main tax rates and allowances 2015/16 that are most relevant to small businesses.

 - The main rate (that charged to companies with a turnover of £1.5m or more) has fallen to align with the small profits’ rate (paid my businesses with a turnover of £300,000 per year) – at 20%